canonical/cloud-init/doc/rtd/reference/datasources/rbxcloud.rst

 Rbx Cloud
 *********

-The Rbx datasource consumes the meta-data drive available on the `HyperOne`_ and `Rootbox`_ platforms.
+The Rbx datasource consumes the instance metadata drive available on the `HyperOne`_ and `Rootbox`_ platforms.

-This datasource supports network configurations, hostname, user accounts and user meta-data.
+This datasource supports network configurations, hostname, user accounts and user-data.

 Instance metadata drive
 =======================